Data Analysis For Product Managers: The Complete Guide13 min read

 2. Specify the relevant metrics

-Choose product analytics metrics based on your objectives.
-These are the metrics that will guide your analysis and help you build strategies based on real numbers.
+Choose product analytics metrics and key performance indicators (KPIs) based on your objectives.
+These metrics will guide your analysis and help you build strategies based on real numbers.

 For example, a product manager trying to improve app engagement would track metrics such as the average session duration, feature usage, and customer lifetime value.